simongravelle/lammps-input-files/AmorphousCarbon/README.md

 ### Contact

 Feel free to contact me by email if you have inquiries.
-You can find details on my [personal page](https://lammpstutorials.github.io/).
+You can find contact details on my [personal page](https://simongravelle.github.io/).